 Step 2.
 Sign up and fund your account

-If you want to buy Solana tokens via an exchange, follow the on-screen prompts and sign up for an account.
-At some stage, for ID verification purposes, you will need to provide a copy of your photo ID and a few contact details, but this won’t take long.
-Then, you can fund your account with fiat money or even a crypto like Bitcoin.
+If you want to access Solana tokens via an exchange, follow the on-screen prompts and sign up for an account.
+At some stage, for ID verification purposes, you will need to provide a copy of your photo ID and a few contact details, though this won’t take long.
+Then, you can fund your account with fiat money or even a cryptocurrency like Bitcoin.

-If you want to buy SOL with fiat money, search on the exchange for the SOL/fiat currency pair (such as SOL/GBP or SOL/USD).
-Enter the amount you want to buy and execute the transaction, and you will then own Solana tokens.
+If you want to use fiat money to fund your trades, search on the exchange for the SOL/fiat currency pair (such as SOL/GBP or SOL/USD).
+Enter the amount you want and execute the transaction, and you will then own Solana tokens.
 If you’re using Bitcoin, look for the SOL/BTC pair instead.

 Step 4.
 (Optional) Get a suitable wallet